igreat/artistic-style-net/README.md

     </span>
 </div>

+## Control and tradeoffs
+There are multiple ways we can manipulate the output given a style and content image, which include:
+- Style weight
+- Content weight
+- TV regularization to improve smoothness

+Ideally, I would recommend leaving the content weight at 1 and only changing the style weight, since what matters is their ratio.

 By using different weights on the style and content images, we can get different results as shown below where the ratios between the weights of the style image and the content image are 1e4, 1e5, 1e6, 1e7 respectively from left to right.

 <div align="center">